 - Echocardiography, which uses sound waves to produce an image of the heart to see how it is working.

-How is cardiac syndrome X treated?
+How is CMD treated?

 - A medicine called nitroglycerin (nitro) can widen or dilate the arteries and improve blood flow to your heart.
 Nitro can be given through a skin patch, pills, an ointment, or a spray.